conan-io/docs/versioning/revisions.rst

   The same package ID (for example for Linux/GCC5/Debug), can have multiple revisions (PREVs) that belong to a concrete RREV.

-If a client requests a reference like ``lib/1.0@conan/stable``, Conan will automatically retrieve the latest revision.
-In the client cache there is **only one revision installed simultaneously**.
+If a client requests a reference like ``lib/1.0@conan/stable``, Conan will automatically retrieve the latest revision in case local cache doesn't have any revisions at that point.
+If client needs to update the existing revision, it has to ask for updates with with with -u, --update argument to :command:`conan install` command… In the client cache there is **only one revision installed simultaneously**.

 The revisions can be pinned when you write a reference (in the recipe requires, or in a reference in a :command:`conan install` command…) but if you don’t specify a revision, the server will retrieve the latest revision.